© New Phytologist Trust

-- Texts should be double-spaced with settings for letter (8.5 x 11 inch) or A4 (210 x 297 mm) paper with wide margins.
-Use Times New Roman font, pt-size 12 (symbol palette for additional characters).
+- Texts should be 1.5-spaced with settings for letter (8.5 x 11 inch) or A4 (210 x 297 mm) paper with wide margins.
+Use a consistent font throughout, for example Times New Roman 12-point (symbol palette for additional characters).
 Lines and pages should be numbered (to aid review use continuous numbering for lines).
 Both American and British English are acceptable if used consistently.

 - On the first page, include a concise and informative title (for research papers, ideally stating the key finding or framing a question), authors and addresses.
 Where authors have different addresses, use numbered superscripts to refer to each address provided.
 State the author for correspondence and include their telephone and email details.
 Total word count for the main body of the text (Introduction, Materials and Methods, Results, Discussion, and Acknowledgements), word counts for each section plus the number of figures (indicating which figures should be published in colour), tables and supporting information must also be stated on the front page.